Nominate a deserving Seattle teacher for the Davis Law Group Car Accident and Personal Injury Lawyers School Supplies Program Learn More

 Future lost wages equal the amount you would have earned had you not been injured.
 Diminished earning capacity is the difference between what you can earn given your impairment and the amount you would have earned without an impairment.

 Calculating future lost wages requires assistance from numerous experts.
-Our Seattle personal injury lawyers may work with economists, vocational experts, medical specialists, financial professionals, and other experts to determine the full extent of the loss of income your injuries will cause.
+A car accident Attorney in Seattle, WA may work with economists, vocational experts, medical specialists, financial professionals, and other experts to determine the full extent of the loss of income your injuries will cause.

 According to Washington’s pure comparative fault law, being partially to blame for causing your injuries does not prevent you from recovering compensation for damages.
 However, the compensation is reduced by your level of fault.